542 Liberty St, Hanson, MA 02341, USA

 Features

-A beautiful backdrop for Hanson’s Town Hall, this manmade pond is bordered by a small park, a cemetery, residential areas, and the Hanson Town Forest.
+A beautiful backdrop for Hanson’s Town Hall, this manmade pond is bordered by a small park, a cemetery, residential areas, and the Hanson Veterans Memorial Town Forest.
 It is sometimes known as Raised Great Pond or Town Hall Pond.

 For most of the 20th century, Camp Wampatuck, a summer sleep-away camp, was located on the shoreline.
 It has since has been replaced by a residential subdivision known as “Kings Landing.”